afcarl/HathiGenreTrainingset/README.md

 HathiTrust training data
 ==================

-This repo currently includes Python scripts that I am using to munge page-level training data for a project, "ÄúUnderstanding Genre in a Collection of a Million Volumes."Äù
+This repo currently includes Python scripts that I am using to munge page-level training data for a project, "Understanding Genre in a Collection of a Million Volumes."

 The actual classification scripts (in Java) are in [a different repo, intuitively named pages.](https://github.com/tedunderwood/pages)